zlatnaspirala/vuletube/vue-ts-starter/README.md

 <pre>

-├── dist/  (This is auto generated)
+├── dist/  (This is auto generated) Ignore this
+├── docs/  (This is auto generated)
 ├── node_modules/  (This is auto generated)
 ├── public/
 |   ├── assets/